 - Avoiding use of animation material;

-- Testing in our most popular browsers (IE and Firefox); and,
+- Testing in our most popular browsers (Safari, Chrome, Internet Explorer and Firefox); and,

 - Using various accessibility checklists and guidelines, including those at W3C - Checklists.